- Last Updated: 11 October 2021 11 October 2021

-The high school education program is designed to provide comprehensive and appropriate instruction to all ninth through twelfth grade students.
-All high school courses are aligned to state and district learning standards.
+The high school education program is designed to provide comprehensive and appropriate instruction to all ninth through twelfth-grade students.
+All high school courses are aligned to state learning standards.
 Students are required to complete 22 credits to graduate.

-High school teachers provide instruction in Applied Arts, English/Language Arts, Fine and Performing Arts, Junior Reserve Officers’ Training Corp Program, Mathematics, Health, Physical Education, Science, Social Studies, and World Language.
+High school teachers provide instruction in Applied Arts, English/Language Arts, Fine, and Performing Arts, Junior Reserve Officers’ Training Corp Program, Mathematics, Health, Physical Education, Science, Social Studies, and World Language.
+Accelerated, AP, and dual credit courses are available in several subject areas.

 Support interventions are available for students through reading supports and Special Education Services.
 English Language Learner services provide support for students learning the English language.